hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

-* Categories of compromised sites cannot be applied any more, exposing employees and their organisations to potential cybersecurity risks; alternative approaches to block access to theses sites need to be found
+* Categories of compromised sites cannot be applied any more, exposing employees and their organisations to potential cybersecurity risks; alternative approaches to block access to these sites need to be found

 *  corporate lists of excluded sites for compliance or policy reasons need alternative methods to be blocked.